bacalhau-project/bacalhau/README.md

 bacalhau version
 ```

-For the complete quick start guide, including running your first job, see our [Quick Start Documentation](https://docs.bacalhau.org/getting-started/quick-start).
+For the complete quick start guide, including running your first job, see the [Quick Start Documentation](https://bacalhau.org/docs/getting-started/quick-start/).

 ## Use Cases